bungeemonkee/Configgy/Documentation/Pipeline/5-Coerce.md

 ## Json/Xml Properties

-For properties that are complex objects Configgy provides coercers that can take raw values in either json or xml and deserialize complex objects from them. __Json is highly recommended over xml__ due to the facts that json is simpler, more compact, and the `System.Runtime.Serialization.DataContractSerializer` class which is used internally has many (often undocumented) idiosyncrasies.
+For properties that are complex objects Configgy provides coercers that can take raw values in either json or xml and deserialize complex objects from them. __Json is highly recommended over xml__ due to the facts that json is simpler and more compact, and the [`System.Runtime.Serialization.DataContractSerializer`](https://msdn.microsoft.com/en-us/library/system.runtime.serialization.datacontractserializer(v=vs.110).aspx) class which is used internally has many (often undocumented) idiosyncrasies.